ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

             </header>
 ```

-Again, note how we are switching between html and php in our template files.
+Again, note how we are switching between HTML and PHP in our template files.

 ##### Step 2: Add a Permalink to a Post in the Loop